-Many people in the deep South live in housing unfit for human habitation the 1960 census showed that in Mississippi over 50% of the rural occupied farm housing was classified as either deteriorating or dilapidated.
-Furthermore, more than 50% of the rural occupied homes have no piped water and more than 75% have no flush toilets, bathtubs or showers.
+Many people in the deep South live in housing unfit for human habitation the 1960 census showed that in Mississippi over 50% of the rural occupied farm housing was classified as either deteriorating or dilapidated Furthermore, more than 50% of the rural occupied homes have no piped water and more than 75% have no flush toilets, bathtubs or showers.
 For Negroes the housing situation is even worse.
-The 1960 census shower that in Mississippi, 66% of all Negro housing was "dilapidated or deteriorating"--71% in rural areas.
+The 1960 census showed that in Mississippi, 66% of all Negro housing was "dilapidated or deteriorating"--71% in rural areas.
 More than 90% of rural Negro homes in Mississippi have neither flush toilets nor bathing or shower facilities some especially pressing areas.
-The program gives special consideration to persons in need because of their participation in other COFO programs, such as sttempting to register to vote.
-Food distribution is along the same lines as government commodity programs administered by the counties.
-There is presently no vitamin distribution, but it could probably be arranged if administrative difficulties could be resolved (i.e. securing the cooperation of doctors).
-Clothing distribution involves a national coordinating effort.
-Sympathetic persons and groups mether clothing in drives all over the country and ship them to Mississippi with the cooperation of a national relief agency.
-At present COFO has no program to deal with the housing conditions of Mississippi, but when the community centers are better organized, COFO can begin a program of home-repair workshops and volunteer youth corps assisting people to repair their homes, all working out of a community center.
+The program gives special control to persons in need because of their participation in ot programs, such as attempting to register to vote.
+Food disting along the same lines as government commodity programs admit by the counties.
+There is presently no vitamin distribution could probably be arranged if administrative difficulties contend to probably be arranged if administrative difficulties contend to involve a national coordinating effort.
+Sympathetic and groups collect clothing in drives all over the country and to Mississippi with the cooperation of a national relief age present COFO has no program to deal with the housing condition to begin a program of home-repair workshops and volunteer y assisting people to repair their homes, all working out of a center.